nextgis/docs_ngcom/source/tracking.rst

 - Zoom to layer (display layer extent)
 - Zoom to the last point (center last track point)
-- Set up a filter on the last day (display a track for the last day)
+- Set up a filter for the last day (display a track for the last day)
 - Show the last activity (see hourly activity)